collingsandrew/milestone-project-3/README.md

 ## Design

+The site features a straightforward, no-frills design focused on logging activities, viewing other users' activities, and motivating them.
+It is designed to be user-friendly, easy to navigate, visually appealing, and responsive.
+The structure of the site ensures simplicity.

+Security features have been implemented to enable password hashing when users sign up for an account.

 ### Imagery

 A consistent design is maintained across the site by using the same background image on every page, aligning with the site's theme.